From spectator to protagonist

 “Theatre is a form of knowledge; it should and can also be a means of transforming society.
 Theatre can help us build our future, rather than just waiting for it.” – Augusto Boal, Games For Actors & Non-Actors

 Theatre of the Oppressed is a potent tool in the facilitation of group work, community empowerment, and the holding of liberatory conversations.
-This training will enable you to explore the forms and tools, get skilled-up and confident in applying them, and to share them with others.
+This training lays the foundation praxis for you to explore the forms and tools of the key tools of Image and Forum Theatre, aswell as a host of games, techniques and exercises underpinned with the theory and philosophy of Boal’s work.

 In essence, Theatre of the Oppressed utilises theatre in order to generate solutions to real problems, create dialogue where before there was only monologue, and ultimately “humanise humanity” by enabling people to develop the skills and faculties to liberate themselves and others.
 It creates space for a rehearsal for life.
 It is a way of analysing the power dynamics of our society and our personal relationships, purporting that personal problems are social problems.

-This week long training will explore three key aspects of Boal’s work:
+This week long training will explore two fundamental aspects of Boal’s work:

 Participants can expect to gain: